We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Reset Network Settings

-If you notice that your mic icon is grayed out, chances are your iPhone’s internet connection isn’t working or you have some other latent network issues.
+If you notice that your mic icon is grayed out, chances are your iPhone’s internet connection isn’t working, or you have some other network issues.
 The way to solve this is to reset your iPhone’s settings.
 To do that:

-• Go to settings and click on the General option.
+• Go to Settings and click on the General > Transfer or Reset iPhone option.

 • Tap Reset and then tap on Reset Network Settings.